Chicago Car Accident Lawyer

 Distracted Driving Accidents

 Distracted driving is the leading cause of crashes seen by car accident lawyers in Chicago.
-While texting and cellphone use are most typically to blame, distracted driving accidents are frequently caused by eating or drinking, using stereos and infotainment systems, and using GPS systems while driving as well.
+While texting and cellphone use are most often to blame, distracted driving accidents are frequently caused by eating or drinking, using stereos and infotainment systems, and using GPS systems while driving as well.

 Drunk and Drugged Driving Accidents